javascript-tutorial/en.javascript.info/1-js/2-first-steps/02-external-script/article.md

 addScript('3.js'); // that is: 1 -> 2 -> 3
 ```

-We'll cover page dynamic tags and page manipulation in detail later, in the second part of the tutorial.
+We'll surely cover dynamic tags and page manipulation in detail later, in the second part of the tutorial.
 ````